 Difficulty with dental appointments is not only a real concern, but a common one.
 If you suffer from fear of the dentist, excessive muscle tension, an unusually strong gag reflex, general anxiety, or any other affliction that makes the dentist difficult for you, then you should know that you are absolutely not alone.

-Because these problems are so very common, our Billings, Montana, office provides several options for sedation dentistry.
+Because these problems are so very common, our Billings, MT, dentist provides several options for sedation dentistry.